dhruvil-kathiriya/dhruvil-kathiriya/README.md

 - 🔭 Currently building scalable web applications with Next.js and exploring cutting-edge AI architectures
 - 🌱 Deep diving into Server-Side Rendering (SSR) , Static Site Generation (SSG) , and the fundamentals of Artificial Intelligence
 - 💡 Passionate about integrating AI models into modern web development workflows using Next.js APIs and Edge Computing
-- 🏆 Exploring cloud-based AI solutions and Seamless Integrations
 - 🎓 Computer Science student with 3+ years of development experience
-- ⚡ Fun fact: When not coding, I love Book Reading 🏞️ and experimenting with AI!
+- ⚡ Fun fact: When not coding, I love Book Reading 📔 and experimenting with AI!

 ## 🛠️ Technologies & Tools